Kinship Care and How it Relates to Foster Care in Virginia

 Resources for Kinship Care

 Are you interested in providing kinship care for a child in your family?
-If you are ready to fill that role, kinship guardianship assistance and support services are available at the state and federal levels.
+If you are ready to fill that role, kinship guardianship assistance and support services are available at the state, federal, and agency levels.
+Extra Special Parents is a Virginia-based resource that can help.
+They can be contacted at Kinshipcare@espva.org

 While children's services and caseworkers often get a bad reputation, they are there to assist you in meeting the child's needs.
+This media impression is wrong; they are dedicated professionals working very hard to reunite and protect the children in Virginia.
 Your caseworker will be one of the most valuable tools.
 They will refer you to various services and share community resources you may not have known existed.

 Monthly payments